awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DocumentDB.md

 # Using Amazon DocumentDB as a target for AWS Database Migration Service<a name="CHAP_Target.DocumentDB"></a>

+AWS DMS supports Amazon DocumentDB \(with MongoDB compatibility\) versions 3\.6, 4\.0 and 5\.0 as a database target\.
 You can use AWS DMS to migrate data to Amazon DocumentDB \(with MongoDB compatibility\) from any of the source data engines that AWS DMS supports\.
-The source engine can be on an AWS\-managed service such as Amazon RDS, Aurora, or Amazon S3\.
+The source engine can be on an AWS managed service such as Amazon RDS, Aurora, or Amazon S3\.
 Or the engine can be on a self\-managed database, such as MongoDB running on Amazon EC2 or on\-premises\.

 You can use AWS DMS to replicate source data to Amazon DocumentDB databases, collections, or documents\.